neiltesaluna/tinysuccles/content/products/jellybean.md

 maxOrder: 4

 # Product Short Description
 shortDescription: "Sedum rubrotinctum which is commonly known as Jelly Beans, is a species of Sedum from the plant family Crassulaceae.
-It is a succulent plant originating in Mexico.\n\n**This product is available for Local Delivery or Pick Up only*"
+It is a succulent plant originating in Mexico.  \n**This product is available for Local Delivery or Pick Up only.*"

 #product ID
 productID: "1"